CartoDB/cartoframes/docs/developer-center/guides/01-Quickstart.md

 ### Authentication

-Before we can do anything with CARTOframes, we need to authenticate against a CARTO account by passing in CARTO credentials.
+Before you can interact with CARTOframes, you need to authenticate against a CARTO account by passing in CARTO credentials.
 You will need your username (`base_url`) and an API key (`api_key`), which can be found at http://your_user_name.carto.com/your_apps.

-If you don't have yet an account at CARTO, and you want to start learning how to use CARTOframes, you only need the cartoframes library.
-Take a look to the Sources examples to know how to visualize data from a Dataframe or a GeoJSON.
+If you don't have a CARTO account but want to try out CARTOframes, you only need the cartoframes library.
+To learn more, take a look at the Sources examples to visualize data from either a Dataframe or a GeoJSON.

-If you already have an account, you can start analyzing and visualizing your data!
-In this quickstart guide, we'll be using the [`spend_data`](https://cartoframes.carto.com/tables/spend_data/public/map) Dataset, which contains customer activity information in the city of Barcelona.

 The elements we need to create contexts are under the `cartoframes.auth` namespace.
-For this Quickstart guide, let's use one the `cartoframes` account and a public dataset.
+For this guide, we'll use a public dataset from the `cartoframes` account called [`spend_data`](https://cartoframes.carto.com/tables/spend_data/public/map) that contains information about customer spending activities in the city of Barcelona .

 ```py
 from cartoframes.auth import set_default_context